xoTEMPESTox/WallpaperEngine-WebExporter/README.md

 # WALLPAPERENGINE-WEBEXPORTER

-This project aims to provide a UI-first MVP for a Wallpaper Engine web exporter.
+This project provides a UI-first MVP for a Wallpaper Engine web exporter, now featuring real conversion for **video** and **parallax** wallpapers.

 ## Credits